JujuAdams/Scribble/latest/typist-methods.md

 The `smoothness` argument offers some customisation for how text fades in.
 A high value will cause text to be smoothly faded in whereas a smoothness of `0` will cause text to instantly pop onto the screen.
 For advanced users, custom shader code can be easily combined with the `smoothness` value to animate text in unique ways as it fades in.

-[Events](Functions-(Miscellaneous)#scribble_typewriter_add_eventname-function) (in-line scripts) will be executed as text fades in.
+[Events](Functions-(Miscellaneous)#scribble_typist_add_eventname-function) (in-line scripts) will be executed as text fades in.
 This is a powerful tool and can be used to achieve many things, including triggering sound effects, changing character portraits, starting movement of instances, starting weather effects, giving the player items, and so on.

 &nbsp;